 Theory

-The goal of this project is to test this hypothesis using data from simple choice experiments in which subjects make repeated binary choices over stimuli, using the experimental task from Smith and Krajbich (2018), which is represented by Figure 1 (Smith & Krajbich, 2018).
-Subjects rating their desire to eat various snack items on a Likert scale.
+The goal of this project is to test this hypothesis using data from simple choice experiments in which subjects make repeated binary choices over stimuli, using the experimental task from depicted in Figure 1 (Smith & Krajbich, 2018).
+Subjects provide ratings of their desire to eat various snack items using a Likert scale.
 Subjects were presented with two to four previously rated food items and were asked to choose which they would like to eat most at end of the experiment.
-Data analysis was restricted to the two-food task.
-The hypothesis suggests that noise decreases with the number of times an option has been evaluated over the course of the experiment, choice accuracy should increase with the number of times the options have been encountered previously, and the reaction time curves (i.e., reaction time as a function of choice difficulty) should become steeper with previous experience.
+Here, data analysis was restricted to the two-food task.

 Fig.1.
 Experimental task.
 Subjects rate their desire to eat the snack on a Likert scale.
 Subjects chose between two food items on the two-food task.
 Subjects were given free reaction time as eye fixations were recorded.
 Subjects chose the left or the right item.